 The lack of a training strategy to a potential top candidate suggests that the company will fail to meet his or her own aspirations, leading to a lack of ambitious candidates.

 What to Look for When Offering Training Programs

 A training strategy involves the systematic training and improvement of people within the organization so that they, and the company, can achieve their objectives and both personal and corporate goals.
 Training strategies vary according to requirements but important components include:

 Training can be of any kind as long as it’s relevant to the work or responsibilities of the individual and can be delivered by any appropriate method.
 For example, it could include:

 - Individual study

-There is, therefore, a large amount of flexibility that can be awarded to the delivery method of the training strategy, and, if utilised appropriately, this can successfully help to reduce expenditure.
+There is, therefore, a large amount of flexibility that can be awarded to the delivery method of the training strategy, and, if utilized appropriately, this can successfully help to reduce expenditure.

 In order to make sure the benefits of training and development are being felt by you and your employees, you’ll want to monitor the effectiveness of the training.
 Whenever a program is finished, implement an evaluation and assessment of the trainees, as well as the training process.
-It is only by doing this that the firm will be able to assess the cost and benefit of the money it has spent, delivering training to staff, with confidence.
+It is only by doing this that your firm will be able to assess the cost and benefit of the money it has spent, delivering training to staff, with confidence.

-Increasingly, your company will be recognised by recruitment professionals who seek to place ambitious candidates within your organisation partly on the strength of your company’s reputation (employer brand) – and the strength and quality of your training.
+Increasingly, your company will be recognized by recruitment professionals who seek to place ambitious candidates within your organization partly on the strength of your company’s reputation (employer brand) – and the strength and quality of your training.
 Your company’s reputation for recognizing the benefits of training and development will also be built through those educational establishments which advise and guide promising talent toward the job market.